 Irena Sendler wasn’t a hero.
 She just did what she and everyone else was called to do.
 Get to know the story of Irena Sendler, a “normal” person who saved more than 2500 from the ghetto in Warsaw during the Second World War.

 Isn’t a person saving 2500 people from the Ghetto and from a certain death in concentration camps a hero?
 We might say so, but read what Irena Sendler thought about her status and what she had done.

 Let me stress most emphatically that we who were rescuing children are not some kind of heroes.
 Indeed, that term irritates me greatly.
 The opposite is true.
 I continue to have pangs of conscience that I did so little.

 To Irena doing good was simply a part of the task of being a human being.
 She stresses this even more as she said: „I was brought up to believe that a person must be rescued when drowning, regardless of religion and nationality. „

 What did Irena Sendler do?

 She was a social worker during the Second World War.
 She was part of the resistance movement in Warsaw and in Poland, working underground.
 Irena and her helpers created more than 3000 false documents to help Jewish families.
-This was a work with high risk involved, because if someone was found hiding Jews during the Second World War it meant death sentence for them and their entire family, so not only did she take risks, but everyone else working together with Irena.
+This was a work with high risk involved because if someone was found hiding Jews during the Second World War it meant the death sentence for them and their entire family, so not only did she take risks, but everyone else working together with Irena.